learnwithraji/learnwithraji.github.io/_pages/learntogether.md

 ### Prerequisites:
-- Prior knowlege or experiece with MZ Azure Administration ((You can go through the Cohort 1: Azure lessons)
+- Prior knowlege or experiece with MZ Azure Administration (You can go through the [Cohort 1: Azure Administration](https://www.youtube.com/playlist?list=PLAIfj0YIoMBcLegHLjwCgTPVYg-vYOt1a) playlist)
 - Fundermetal knowlege of network, systems and security